MatthewPalmer9/MatthewPalmer9/README.md

 ### Hey 👋, I'm Matthew Palmer!
-I'm a Frontend JavaScript/React Developer from Austin, TX.
+I'm an Application Developer with IBM currently living in the Austin, TX area.
 I have a passion for solving problems with computers.
-I have been coding for 3 years with experience in full stack web development, but I'm working towards frontend mastery.
+I have been coding for 4 years with experience in full stack web development.
 I am always eager to learn and grow as a developer.
-Want to connect and collab on a project?
-I'm always looking for a new coding buddy!
+Want to connect with me?
+Are you maybe looking for a mentor?
+I love helping people succeed in life, so please do reach out to me if you would like to have a chat!

 ### Connect with me:
 <a href='https://www.linkedin.com/in/matthewpalmer9/'>